 Among this quirky trio, the Dude sits more or less at the center, between an absolute obsession with the rules and a complete disconnection from social norms and expectations.
 The Dude follows the Middle Way and goes with the flow, like the way of the Tao.

 Of course, the Dude is not an ideal representation of Taoism in its highest form.
-Everything in this film is turned on its side, after all, and the Dude gives us something like the Tao for everyman.
+Everything in this film is turned on its side, after all, and the Dude gives us something like the Tao for the everyman.
 He is detached, and most certainly lazy, but he seems to have an innate sense of what’s right and wrong.
 This allows him to make judgments without the kind of dogmatism employed by Walter.

 One way in which the Dude goes with the flow, throughout the movie, is by taking overheard words and expressions and restating them.
 More than just repeating someone else’s phrases, he repurposes them and perpetuates the ever-changing flow.